 A finance degree will provide the student with fundamental financial management tools to succeed in analyzing and executing the financial aspects of managerial decisions.
 Students will learn how wealth is measured and also how finance influences and shapes the way companies behave.
 Economics and statistics are also covered, since they are crucial to the understanding of finance.
 Other important finance topics which will probably be taught include accounting, mathematical methods, macro and microeconomics and information technology.
 The minimum level of education required for finance careers is the bachelor's degree.

 The career trajectory of people with a Finance degree appears to be focused around a few careers.
-The most common career that users with Finance degrees have experience in is Nanosystems Engineer, followed by Mayor, Chicken Sexer, Credit Counselor, Budget Analyst, Judge, Music Publisher, Radio Frequency Specialist, Magician, and Dietetic Technician.
+The most common career that users with Finance degrees have experience in is Nanosystems Engineer, followed by Mayor, Chicken Sexer, Credit Counselor, Judge, Music Publisher, Budget Analyst, Radio Frequency Specialist, Magician, and Grain Elevator Worker.